Double Outlet Right Ventricle Surgery for Children

 called double outlet right ventricle (DORV).

-the atria.
 It stops blood from flowing between the left and right sides of the heart.

 In a normal heart, the left ventricle is connected to the aorta and the right ventricle